 Aboriginal and Torres Strait Islander Hospital Liaison Officers

-Our Aboriginal and Torres Strait Islander Liaison Service is a cultural link between health professionals, identified Aboriginal and Torres Strait Islander patients and their families.
+Our Aboriginal and Torres Strait Islander Liaison Service is a cultural link between health professionals and our Aboriginal and Torres Strait Islander patients and their families.

 They can: